 - Next, give them a carrot or a crisp apple slice.
 Ask them the same questions – how does it feel on your teeth and gums?
 Do you notice the difference?

-- Talk to your child about healthy mouth foods and how different types of foods can make or break their mouth health.
+- Talk to your child about healthy mouth foods and how certain types of food hurt their oral health.

 Key 2: Eat for Hydration

 The crispy fruits and vegetables like carrots feel a lot better on your teeth and gums.
 A big factor of that is the high-water content in those foods.
-Hydrating foods help prevent bacteria from sticking to teeth by increasing your saliva production.
+Our dentist recommend hydrating foods because they help prevent bacteria from sticking to teeth by increasing your saliva production.
 If you want to get a little silly go outside with your kids and have a spitting contest – let them see the difference between what a healthy hydrated mouth can do vs. a mouth dried out by lots of sugary treats.
 The point is to make it fun to encourage the importance of the morning and bedtime brushing/flossing routine.

 Key 3: Don’t be Smelly